 Online Exam Information Center

-Our Online Services Center provides information about your exam – specifically common uses for the exams, how to prepare, what to expect during the exam, as well as interactive tutorials.
+Learn more about your exam – specifically common uses for each exam, how to prepare, and what to expect.

 Imaging exams are used by our radiologists to examine a patient’s internal organs and structures to determine the existence of a medical condition.
 These procedures utilize a variety of imaging technologies that can use x-rays, magnetic fields, and ultrasound together with computers to produce images from which a diagnosis can be made.
 The type of imaging procedure or technology used depends upon a patient’s symptoms and the part of the body being examined.
 Exams can include: